 All documents, emails, files, e-messages and the like held by the Employee in their home supplied by or pertaining to [Company] remain the property of the Company at all times and must be made available on request from their line manager or other authorised person.
 The Employee also agrees to return all the Company property (physical and electronic) from home if changing their status to that of a non-homeworker (or on termination of their employment).

+The line manager and Employee must agree how the Company will retrieve important documentation, data, and equipment in the event of a personal or domestic event e.g. fire or theft.
+Regular exchange of information should take place, and the Employee must ensure they securely back up and store any files saved to their local hard disk.

 Security and confidentiality rules continue to apply to all business conducted on behalf of the Company.
 Homeworkers must ensure that data and documents kept at home are stored securely in a lockable cupboard/room and that computer-held data and documents are subject to security logins and virus protection.
 Confidential information must not be accessible to other members of the household.
 Confidential waste material must be securely shredded.

-The line manager and Employee must agree how the Company will retrieve important documentation, data, and equipment in the event of a personal or domestic event e.g. fire or theft.
-Regular exchange of information should take place, and the Employee must ensure they securely back up and store any files saved to their local hard disk.
+If occasional / short-term homeworking is approved, it will be subject to a trial period of at least one month and will be regularly reviewed by Employee’s line manager.
+In the event that homeworking is not deemed to be working effectively, it may be withdrawn at the discretion of the line manager.

 Signed: Date: